Coon hunting: Regulations

 As with all game animals in the United States, the hunting of raccoons is regulated by wildlife conservation officials in each state and seasons and bag limits will therefore vary.
 In Tennessee, for example, coon hunting season begins in mid-September and ends in February, with a bag limit of one raccoon per hunter per day, while in Kentucky, it begins in October and ends on the last day of February, with no bag limit.
 Some states, including Iowa, require a valid trapping or hunting license to train a coonhound to hunt.
 Inadvertent hunting or running of deer by coonhounds is particularly problematic for hunters, as hunting deer with dogs is illegal in most states.

 History

-Raccoons were first hunted by Native Americans, who harvested the common animals both for meat and fur.
-British and European settlers in North America later adopted the practice.
+Raccoons were first hunted by Indigenous peoples, who harvested the common animals both for meat and fur.
+European colonists in North America later also adopted the practice.

-While Native hunters did not rely on dogs, white hunters utilized them from Colonial times; George Washington is credited with owning some of the first coon hunting dogs, French hounds given to him by the Marquis de Lafayette.
+While Indigenous hunters did not rely on dogs at first, Europeans utilized them from Colonial times; George Washington is credited with owning some of the first coon hunting dogs, French hounds given to him by the Marquis de Lafayette.
 Most of the early coon dogs were actually Foxhounds imported from Europe or mixed breeds with hound blood, but these dogs often had trouble finding raccoons when the latter climbed trees, and breeders began to specifically develop dogs for their treeing ability: the ability to follow the scent to the base of a tree and stay there until the hunter came.